 Kristi WhiteMore from Kristi White

-Knowland is the leader in AI-powered group business data for hotels, convention and visitor bureaus (CVBs), conference centers and other meeting venues and the driver behind adopting a Proactive Group Sales Strategy.
+Knowland is the world"s leading provider of data-as-a-service insights on meetings and events for hospitality.
 With the industry's largest historical database of actualized events, thousands of customers trust Knowland to sell group smarter and maximize their revenue.
-Knowland operates globally and is headquartered in Rosslyn, VA.
-To learn more about our suite of solutions, please visit www.knowland.com, follow us on Twitter @knowlandgroup or call 202-312-5880.
+Knowland operates globally and is headquartered just outside Washington, DC.
+To learn more about our solutions, visit www.knowland.com or follow us on Twitter @knowlandgroup.

 Phone: +1 571 429 5772